brightspot/react-examples/marked-text/README.md

   - MarkedText returned from the GraphQL API, this is the body of the Article in this example.
   - The Visitor object which contains two properties, `visitText` and `visitMark`, whose values are callback functions used to transform the MarkedText into the desired output.

+  `markedTextTraversal` processes the MarkedText data structure.
+The first step in this process involves converting the original structure into a tree structure, similar to the Document Object Model [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
+After this conversion, the function traverses this newly created tree using a [post-order traversal](https://www.geeksforgeeks.org/iterative-postorder-traversal).
+The function starts the transformation process from the most deeply nested node in the tree, moving upwards and outwards.
+This implies that the innermost elements are processed first, before the function deals with their parent nodes.

-  The `visitText` callback is triggered when reaching text, which is always a leaf node.
-It allows implementations to convert the text into an object of their choice and return it.
-If the text has a parent `Mark`, the transformed text will be included as an array item when visiting the parent mark.
-If null is returned, it will be excluded from the result.
+  The `visitText` callback function is called when the traversal reaches a piece of text, which, in this context, is always a leaf node within the tree structure.
+The implentor can transform this text as they see fit into an object of any chosen type, which it then returns.
+If the text is nested within a parent `Mark`, the `visitText` callback transforms the text into a new object by the callback, this transformed `text` object will be included within the `children` array when the traversal ascends to and processes the parent `Mark`.
+This allows the transformed text to be associated directly with its parent `Mark`.
+If the `visitText` callback returns `null`, it will be completely excluded from the final result.

-  The `visitMark` callback is executed when a `Mark` is encountered during traversal.
-It follows a [post-order](https://www.geeksforgeeks.org/iterative-postorder-traversal) traversal, the `children` array contains the `text` and `Mark` nodes that have been visited and transformed.
-Implementations have the flexibility to convert the `Mark` and its children into an object of their choosing and return it.
-If the current `Mark` has a parent `Mark`, the transformed `Mark` will be included as an item in the `children` array when visiting the parent `Mark`.
+  The `visitMark` callback is triggered whenever the traversal process encounters a `Mark` within the tree structure.
+It has access to a `children` array.
+This array holds all the `text` and `Mark` nodes that have been visited and transformed by the traversal so far.
+If a `Mark` node has child nodes - whether they are `text` nodes or other `Mark` nodes - those child nodes will have been processed and their transformed versions will be stored in the `children` array at the time `visitMark` is called.

+  If the current `Mark` being processed by `visitMark` has a parent `Mark`, the transformation of the current `Mark` isn't completely finished yet.
+The transformed version of the current `Mark` is included as an item in the `children` array of its parent `Mark` when `visitMark` eventually visits that parent `Mark`.

+  This ensures that the hierarchy of `Mark` nodes and their child nodes is maintained even after transformation.
+Each `Mark` will contain its child nodes (whether `text` or `Mark` nodes) within its `children` array, which creates a nested, tree-like structure in the final output.

 [Article Component](app/src/components/Article.tsx#L73)